Lovinoes/website/web/docs/panel/features/auth/password-reset.md

 The email only goes out if the panel has a [mail provider](../admin/settings.md#mail) configured.
 Admins can edit the message itself under [Mail Templates](../admin/settings.md#mail-templates).
 :::

+Self-service resets are off entirely when an admin has turned off **Enable Password Login** in [Settings](../admin/settings.md#application); the **Forgot Password** links disappear and `/auth/forgot-password` stops being a page.
+Setting a new password through a link an admin generated still works, so an admin can hand out a password ahead of turning the setting back on.

 ## Choosing a New Password

 The emailed link opens `/auth/reset-password` with your reset token attached ("Please enter your new password").
 Enter the new **Password** twice, the second time in **Confirm Password**, and hit **Reset Password**.
 On success you're sent back to the login page with a "Password has been reset." confirmation.
 Opening the page without a token just redirects to login.